KhaledHosseini/play-microservices/scheduler/scheduler-service/readme.md

 ![zoonavigatoe](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/h151vcjvlc60lp6hr7lq.PNG)

 > - Enter the container name of a zookeeper service (here zk1).
-If everything go according to plan you can connect to the zookeeper service.
+If everything goes according to plan, you should be able to establish a connection to the ZooKeeper service.

 ![zoonavigator-zk1](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/aldo17byoo9ef9uppbcc.PNG)